Evolution and determinants of firm-level systemic risk in local production networks: Results

 We then compare the plateau composition in empirical and null model networks of the same year, where model plateau firms are selected using the corresponding null ESRI rankings.
-The overlap between the sets of firms in the empirical and model plateaux is high in most years, but decreases noticeably during the pandemic (Figure \ref{fig3}C), when the null model cannot identify all of the most risky firms: In line with the previous result, the model becomes less compatible with the empirical network during COVID-19.
+The overlap between the sets of firms in the empirical and model plateaux is high in most years, but decreases noticeably during the pandemic (Figure \ref{fig3}D), when the null model cannot identify most of the most risky firms: in line with the previous result, the model becomes less compatible with the empirical network during Covid-19.
 To better analyze the time evolution of the sector composition of the plateau we focus on a stable set of top firms, as those that appear in the empirical plateaux for more than three years.
-Figure \ref{fig3}D shows the temporal evolution of ESRI for all these firms, summed over NACE2 sectors, for both empirical and null model networks.

-Concerning empirical values, we observe a decreasing trend of ESRI for the majority of these sectors, while there is a steep increase in ESRI for the postal activity sector, which represents an emblematic example of the impact of COVID on the production network: due to mobility restrictions, postal services became crucial for the entire system, by allowing trade transactions and maintaining the economy running \cite{gottschalk2023postal}.
-The ESRI values for the null model, instead, grow steadily in time, including during COVID years.
+Figure \ref{fig3}E shows the temporal evolution of ESRI for all these firms, summed over NACE2 sectors, for both empirical and null model networks.
+Concerning empirical values, we observe a decreasing trend of ESRI for the majority of these sectors, while there is a steep increase in ESRI for the postal activity sector, which represents an emblematic example of the impact of Covid on the production network: due to mobility restrictions, postal services became crucial for the entire system, by allowing trade transactions and maintaining the economy running \cite{gottschalk2023postal}.
+The ESRI values for the null model, instead, grow steadily in time, even during Covid years.